 - 2 teaspoons xanthan gum

 - 3 tablespoons granulated sugar

-- 2 ½ teaspoons active dry yeast - or one yeast packet
+- 2 ½ teaspoons active dry yeast - or instant yeast

 - Mixing bowls